Racks of clothes inside Little Five Points

 The best things to do in Atlanta right now

-Dive into the charm of this Southern city with the best things to do in Atlanta
+Dive into the charm of this Southern city.

 Advertising

-From the farthest reaches of the sprawling metropolis that is the ATL you’ll find no shortage of Southern charm and hospitality.
-The city attracts a mix of leisure and business travelers throughout the year, so it’s always bustling with activity.
+Atlanta attracts a mix of leisure and business travelers throughout the year, so you know it’s always bustling with activity.
 From historic landmarks and lush green parks to world-class museums and a vibrant nightlife scene, the best things to do in Atlanta will please everyone (kids, too).
-Atlanta offers the opportunity to explore the region's deep-rooted history and the culture that the city has spawned, from its arts and industry to music and theater, not to mention the history of the Civil Rights movement.
-Once you’ve explored all that Atlanta has to offer, dive into the city’s culinary offerings, where you’ll find a slew of renowned bars and restaurants ranging from classic to cutting-edge.
+Atlanta has done well to preserve its history and culture, from its arts and industry to music and theater, not to mention the history of the Civil Rights movement.
+Once you’ve explored all that Atlanta has to offer, dive into the city’s culinary offerings, where you’ll find a slew of renowned bars and restaurants ranging from local favorites to ones with a coveted Michelin star.
+No matter what you choose to do, Atlanta guarantees a fun time.

 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines.